German yields hit 10-month low after Draghi warns on strong euro

 In the clearest signal yet the ECB was prepared to launch a

-was closer to zero than to the bank's target of just below 2
+inflation was closer to zero than to the bank's target of close

 Draghi's French colleague Benoit Coeure said the bank was